mhadaily/mhadaily.github.io/_posts/2017-03-12-Angular2-Vue2-Ember-and-React-comparison.md

 Credited to: http://www.stefankrause.net/wp/?p=392

-## How to choose?
+## Which one to choose?

 As you see, There are many similarities between them, although they tend to follow their mindset.
 All of them are awesome and all of their works is highly appreciated.
 However, at the end of the day, we need to choose one in our team, therefore, here is my opinion.

-###Ember.js
+### Ember.js
-Awesome framework and as its builders say, it is going to be a SDK for web.
-Although learning ember doest not seem easy, it is a fact that if you get used to it you are not able to abandon it!
-I personally believe (as a one year Ember developer), it's by far one of the best in Front-end technology and should be used for Semi-enterprise to enterprise application where all developers are mostly senior and finding senior and ember developer should not be that much difficult for the company.
+An awesome framework and as its builders say, it is going to be a SDK for web.
+Although learning ember doest not seem easy, it is a fact that if you get used to it, you are not able to abandon it!
+I personally believe (as a one year Ember developer), it's by far one of the best in Front-end technology and should be used for Semi-enterprise to enterprise application where all developers are mostly senior.
+Moreover, finding senior and ember developer should not be that much difficult for the company in order to expand the team in the future.

-###Angular 2
+### Angular 2
-Well, it has been designed to mitigate performance, productivity and unique codebase between different platform and indeed, they did a great job.
+Well, it has been designed to mitigate performance, productivity and unique codebase between different platforms.
+Hence, indeed, they did a great job can could achieve their goals.
-Their road-map is very clear and is backed by Google.
+Angular's roadmap is very distinctive.
+One of the main strengths of Angular team is to be backed by Google.
 However, it's should be considered only for enterprise application.

 ### Vue.js
 Nothing can be easier than Vue.js.
-Super slim and easy to learn and the builder tends to stick on pure javascript object and functionality rather than make that complex.
+Super slim and easy to learn.
+Vue's goal tends to stick on pure javascript object and functionality rather than make that complex.
-That is the best thing about Vue.js which makes that very adaptable with different approaches.
-However, due to less community and unclear road-map as well as large well-tested application, I am still doubtful to say it can be use in enterprise while it is the best to start for small and medium app.
+Hence, Vue's performance has slightly better than other rivals and make that easy to learn and very handy to have a quick project.
+However, due to less community members and obscured roadmap as well as lack of large well-tested application in production, I am still doubtful to say it can be use in enterprise while it is the best to start for small and medium applications.

 ### React.js
 Well, nothing to say.
-It's perfect and every single aspect.
+It's perfect at every single aspect.
 Although I personally do not like to write JSX code, I would say it is the most powerful approach that I have seen so far.
-The Point about React is that it is tiny library to manipulate the DOM and can be strong enough when it combines with other plugins so I doubt that the final bundle can be smaller than Ember or Angular2!
+React is a tiny library to manipulate the DOM which fits small project need, whereas it can be powerful enough when it combines with other addons to build a enterprise app.
+In one word,

-## So what finally?
+## So what do I prefer finally?
 In my perspective, choosing of the above frameworks is completely depends on your projects, the future of that and more importantly the company and the team that you are working with.
-For some, it's is important to see huge backers and clear roadmap then you should consider React and Angular2 while others think simplicity is the most important one then you definitely should consider Vue.js.
+For some, it's is important to see huge backers and obvious roadmap then you should consider React and Angular2 while others think simplicity is the most important one then you definitely should consider Vue.js.

+Like I said, I am a passionate Javascript developer and I love all of them.
+However, last but not least, my personal choices would be: 1- Angular, 2- Ember, 3- React and 4- Vue.

+My advice is "do not spend to much time to choose between one of the frameworks named above, in fact, find the one that is the most desirable and adaptable among team's developers or you feel comfortable the most."